bioidiap/bob.db.fv3d/doc/guide.rst

     * session = int > 0
     * attempt = int > 0
     * snap = int > 0
-    * cam = int, one of 1, 2 or 3 (1 is left, 2 is central, 3 is right)
+    * cam = int, one of 1, 2, 3 or S (1 is left, 2 is central, 3 is right and S means the "stitched" image using the three cameras)